wojciech11/se_projekt_zespolowy/00_example/docs/plan.md

 ## Plan

-For managing tasks, you can use the github project.
+For managing tasks, you can use the Github project.
 The further in time, the bigger unit we use:

 Data                    |  Task(s)        | Notatka   |
 ------------------------|-----------------|-----------|